Markham, Ontario: Economy

 In the 19th century Markham had a vibrant, independent community with mills, distilleries and breweries around the intersection of Highway 7 and Markham Road.
 The Thomas Speight Wagon Works exported products (wagons, horsecars) around the world, and Markham had a reputation as being more active than York (the former name for Toronto) early on.
 Most of these industries disappeared leaving farming as the main source of business.

 Light industries and businesses began to move into Markham in the 1980s attracted by land and lower taxes.
 Today, it claims to be "Canada's Hi-Tech Capital" with a number of key companies in the area, such as IBM, Motorola, Toshiba, Honeywell, Apple, Genesis Microchip, and is home to the head office of graphics card producer ATI Technologies (in 2006 merged with AMD).
 Over 1,100 technology and life science companies have offices in Markham, employing over one fifth of the total workforce.
-In 2014, the top five employers in the city in order are IBM Canada, the City of Markham, TD Waterhouse Inc., Markham Stouffville Hospital and AMD Technologies Inc.
+In 2014, the top five employers in the city in order were IBM Canada, the City of Markham, TD Waterhouse Inc., Markham Stouffville Hospital and AMD Technologies Inc.

-Yogen Früz has its headquarters in Markham.
+International Franchise Inc., which owns brands including Swensen's and Yogen Früz and several others, has its headquarters in Markham.

 General Motors Canada Canadian Technical Centre has been located in Markham since 2017, in the building which was formerly the Canadian head office of American Express from 1985 to 2015.